openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

 * `horizontal-text-detection-0001`, which is a detection network that works much faster than models above, but it is applicable to finding more or less horizontal text only.
 * `text-recognition-0012`, which is a recognition network for recognizing text.
 * `text-recognition-0013`, which is a recognition network for recognizing text.
 You should add option `-tr_pt_first` and specify output layer name via `-tr_o_blb_nm` option for this model (see model [description](../../../models/intel/text-recognition-0013/README.md) for details).
+* `text-recognition-resnet-fc`, which is a recognition network for recognizing text.
+You should add option `-tr_pt_first`.
 * `handwritten-score-recognition-0001`, which is a recognition network for recognizing handwritten score marks like `<digit>` or `<digit>.<digit>`.

 For more information about the pre-trained models, refer to the [model documentation](../../../models/intel/index.md).